Master-PLC/TransDF/README.md

         print(f"PCA weights shape: {self.weights.shape}")
 ```

-1. Implement TransDF by adapting the following script in your pipeline
+1. Implement Time-o1 by adapting the following script in your pipeline
 ```python
 from utils.polynominal import Basis_Cache